rvosa/bio-phylo-forest-dbtree/README.md

   order by MRCA.left desc limit 1;

--- select the descendants from node n4 select DESC.* from node as DESC, node as MRCA where MRCA.name='n4' and DESC.left > MRCA.left and DESC.right < MRCA.right;
+-- select the descendants from node n4 select DESCENDANT.* from node as DESCENDANT, node as MRCA where MRCA.name='n4' and DESCENDANT.left > MRCA.left and DESCENDANT.right < MRCA.right;
 ```

 Installation